Saikat-RMSTU/LifeExpectancyPrediction_with_ML/README.md

 - Health indicators, such as immunization coverage, had relatively lower importance due to widespread implementation globally.

 ### **Recommendations**
-- Governments should focus on:
+- Governments should focus on strengthening healthcare infrastructure to expand access to medical services, especially in underprivileged and remote areas.

-  - Reducing HIV/AIDS prevalence.
+- Launch targeted initiatives to combat diseases such as HIV/AIDS by raising awareness, promoting preventive measures, and ensuring affordable treatment is widely available.

-  - Improving education systems to ensure equitable access to quality schooling.
+- Improve education systems and guarantee fair access to schooling, particularly for low-income and rural communities, as education significantly influences life expectancy.

-  - Increasing investments in health infrastructure and income equality.
+- Promote public health campaigns emphasizing preventive care, healthy lifestyle choices, and the early diagnosis of chronic illnesses to lower mortality rates and improve quality of life.

 ---